mrazadar/ionic-google-drive/readme.md

     If you're implementing a purely Javascript based application where you don't have a backend. you can put any valid URL like 'http:localhost/callback/', this redirect-uri must match with the redirect-uri of your call.

- Click 'Create' button and you're finish. :)
+ Click 'Create' button and you'll have 'client_id for your app. :)

+ Finally, you just need to enable google-drive api for your app;
+    Goto: APIs & auth -> APIs
+    and in search type 'drive', Now hit the 'Drive API' option. press the 'Enable API' button on top and you're done.

+    There you go :)

 Step-4: (Authorize with Google and access google-drive-files)

- You just need to call the 'authenticate' method of 'Drive' factory.
+ You just need to call the 'authenticate' method of 'Drive' factory inside drive.js.
 (This will open goolge-authentication form inside in-app browser plugin)

     this.authenticateViaGoogle = function (user) {
        var defer = $q.defer();